 In preparing the Plan, we have liaised closely with Harborough District Council (HDC) and have sought to engage the community at every stage in the process.

-The Plan is now ready for Referendum.
-All comments received at Regulation 14 have been taken into when account revising the Plan and following Submission and Regulation 16 consultation, the Plan has successfully passed examination.
+The Plan is now ready for Submission to Harborough District Council.
+All comments received at Regulation 14 have been taken into account when revising the Plan.